 Are you looking for K-5 History curriculum that meets content and skill standards, engages students in inquiry, and fits well in your classroom?
 Try Emerging America's new K-5 "click and play" historical investigations.
 Curriculum is adaptable for remote instruction.

-Find a list of units and other details on our History's Mysteries program page.
+Find a list of units, teacher reviews, and other details on our History's Mysteries program page.

 Register for this exciting fully-online introduction to the new curriculum, History's Mysteries.
-Program creators, veteran educators Laurie Risler and Kelley Brown, will lead K-5 teachers through History's Mysteries units, specific for grade level, each containing 4-5 lessons and fully addressing a topic in the new Massachusetts standards for that grade.
+Program creators, veteran educators Laurie Risler and Kelley Brown, will lead K-5 teachers through History's Mysteries units, specific for grade level, each containing three or more lessons and fully addressing a topic in the new Massachusetts standards for that grade.

 Teachers, Grade K-5; Elementary curriculum leaders.